2026 Florida State Tax Deadlines

 No State Individual income tax

-Florida residents enjoy the benefit of no state Individual income tax.
+Florida residents enjoy the benefit of no State Individual income tax.
 However, Individuals should be aware of other tax considerations, including:

 - Federal tax obligations remain unchanged